-In recent weeks, I've assessed the boardrooms of five companies within the FTSE 100 (UKX): GKN (LSE: GKN), International Consolidated Airlines Group (LSE: IAG), National Grid (LSE: NG), Meggitt (LSE: MGGT), and Tesco (LSE: TSCO).
+In recent weeks, I've assessed the boardrooms of five companies within the FTSE 100: BSkyB (LSE: BSY), RSA Insurance (LSE: RSA), Sage Group (LSE: SGE), Smiths Group (LSE: SMIN) and Whitbread (LSE: WTB).
 Today I am going to summarise what I found.

 Five FTSE boardrooms

 I analyse management teams from five different angles, giving each a score out of five.
-Here's my overall assessment out of a total possible score of 25:
+Here's my overall assessment:

 Buffett's favourite FTSE share